khulnasoft/integrations-core/airflow/README.md

         fieldRef:
           fieldPath: status.hostIP
   ```
-The environment variable for the host endpoint `AIRFLOW__SCHEDULER__STATSD_HOST` is supplied with the node's host IP address to route the StatsD data to the Datadog Agent pod on the same node as the Airflow pod.
+The environment variable for the host endpoint `AIRFLOW__SCHEDULER__STATSD_HOST` is supplied with the node's host IP address to route the StatsD data to the Khulnasoft Agent pod on the same node as the Airflow pod.
 This setup also requires the Agent to have a `hostPort` open for this port `8125` and accepting non-local StatsD traffic.
 For more information, see [DogStatsD on Kubernetes Setup][12].

-This should direct the StatsD traffic from the Airflow container to a Datadog Agent ready to accept the incoming data.
-The last portion is to update the Datadog Agent with the corresponding `dogstatsd_mapper_profiles` .
-This can be done by copying the `dogstatsd_mapper_profiles` provided in the [Host installation][13] into your `datadog.yaml` file.
-Or by deploying your Datadog Agent with the equivalent JSON configuration in the environment variable `DD_DOGSTATSD_MAPPER_PROFILES`.
+This should direct the StatsD traffic from the Airflow container to a Khulnasoft Agent ready to accept the incoming data.
+The last portion is to update the Khulnasoft Agent with the corresponding `dogstatsd_mapper_profiles` .
+This can be done by copying the `dogstatsd_mapper_profiles` provided in the [Host installation][13] into your `khulnasoft.yaml` file.
+Or by deploying your Khulnasoft Agent with the equivalent JSON configuration in the environment variable `DD_DOGSTATSD_MAPPER_PROFILES`.
 With respect to Kubernetes the equivalent environment variable notation is:
   ```yaml
   env:
     - name: DD_DOGSTATSD_MAPPER_PROFILES